ntogram/Project/index.md

   <li>parameters:users can give ports directly to the program as arguments when parameters mode is used but in contrast to json here services ports are not given  in any order.
 User should give  the ports with the following order:
  <ol>
   <li>kube-apiserver port</li>
-   <li>kubeletvport</li>
+   <li>kubelet port</li>
    <li>kube-scheduler port</li>
    <li>kube-controller_manager port</li>
    <li> proxy port: for metrics></li>
    <li> proxy port:for checking health</li>
  </ol><br/>
-<p> The last port services can be omitted if  user don't want change their ports but  if users dont' want to change port for a service in the middle, they must give as argument  fr the port of  this service  the term  "none"</p><br/>
+<p> The last port services can be omitted if  user don't want change their ports but  if users don't want to change port for a service in the middle, they must give as argument  for the port of  this service  the term  "none"</p><br/>
  <p>Some examples:</p>
  <br/>
  <code> ./microk8s_port_conf.sh parameters 8081 8082 8083 8084 8085 8086 <br/>